wbolster/emacs-python-black/README.md

 - `python-black-on-save-mode`

-  Automatically reformat the buffer on save.
+  Minor mode to automatically reformat the buffer on save.

+- `python-black-on-save-mode-enable-dwim`

+  Enable `python-black-on-save-mode` if this project is using Black.
+(Useful in hooks; see example above.)

 - `python-black-buffer`